 Basically the Rocky grinder has excellent grind size consistency especially for the finer grinds required for espresso.
 This is due to the commercial size and quality of the burrs, and the quality make of the machine.
 We have used this coffee grinder along both an entry level (<$500) espresso machine and a mid level (>$500) espresso machine and have found it to be more than capable for the task.

 It is worth noting that as with many other grinders some users have found it to not deal so well with the exceptionally coarse grind size that some people use for French Press.

 Basically the Rancilio Rocky is a beast of a machine that is built specifically to be able to deal with a heavy volume of use.
 In design it is a bit of a brick and has a very industrial feel and look to it.
 It is a very heavy grinder at 7kg which is good in a grinder.
 Both the burrs and the motor are made to be able to deal with a light commercial load and so are more than capable of dealing with almost anything you chuck at them in a home setting.

-If you do end up buying a Rancilio grinder one common surprise is that when it arrives it will come with traces of coffee dust on it.
-Every Rancilio grinder is factory tested with real beans to ensure consistent quality.
-This grinder also comes with a thermal overload shutoff which in the case of overheating will shut off the grinder.
+If you do end up buying a Rancilio coffee grinder one common surprise is that when it arrives it will come with traces of coffee grounds or coffee dust on it.
+Every Rancilio grinder is factory tested with real coffee beans to ensure consistent quality.
+This coffee grinder also comes with a thermal overload shutoff which in the case of overheating will shut off the grinder.
 However, over a number of years our Rocky has never come even close to overheating.